-But Stuart Hine from the Museum’s Identification and Advisory Service (IAS), who is often asked by the public to identify them, confirms that they most certainly don't sting.
+But Stuart Hine, who has worked at the Museum’s Identification and Advisory Service (IAS), which is often asked by the public to identify them, confirms that cockchafers most certainly don't sting.

-'They have a segment called the pygidium at the end of their abdomen, which is long and pointed,' Hine said.
+'They have a segment called the pygidium at the end of their abdomen, which is long and pointed,' says Hine.
 'It looks vicious but is actually a tool for females to lay eggs into the ground.'

 Cockchafers, Melolontha melolontha, are relatively large beetles belonging to the scarab family.
 Adults are 2.5-3cm long, and are common in the south of England and the Midlands.
 The name cockchafer means 'big beetle' in Old English.

 Although one of their common names is the May bug, if climate conditions are right, adult cockchafer beetles are often seen flying in April.

 Museum Coleoptera Curator Beulah Garner says they are brought out early by a warm spell.

 She adds, 'They've certainly been seen in the UK as early as April.'